aws-solutions/qnabot-on-aws/workshops/Connect/README.md

 QnABot records the invocation details and session attributes every time the bot is called inside of an Amazon ElasticSearch cluster that is provisioned for you when you launch the solution.
 This cluster includes default dashboards to monitor the performance of the bot, including questions that were asked that you didn&#39;t have answers to.
 By passing in the Contact ID, you can look at specific users that called the bot from Amazon Connect and view the journey they took from one question to another.
 This type of analysis can be useful if you&#39;re looking to understand the way your end users are interacting with the bot or if you should build additional guardrails or suggestions that would improve the experience.

+## Tuning and Error Handling

+Like any other AI powered system, it&#39;s important to continuously train and monitor your bot to improve customer experience.
+QnABot offers [tuning recommendations and monitoring capabilities](https://github.com/aws-samples/aws-ai-qna-bot/blob/master/tuning_accuracy_guide/AWS_QnABot_tuning_recognition_accuracy_guide.md) to ensure your customers are able to find the answers to their questions.

+Over a voice interface, sometimes filler words can cause QnABot to transcribe an unintentional input.
+To accommodate for this, QnABot offers a CONNECT\_IGNORE\_WORDS setting that can be used to strip out unintentional inputs to better understand questions or provide better error handling.
+The setting accepts a comma delimited list for the words transcribed by filler sounds (for example e,a,uh,uhh,ah,ahh,um,umm).
+By monitoring the inputs to QnABot, you can build out such an exclude list to improve the performance of the bot while learning more about the questions being asked to your bot.

 # Conclusion

-Using session attributes and other channel specific constructs, you can improve how users engage with QnABot when using Amazon Connect.
+Using session attributes, QnABot settings, and other channel specific constructs, you can improve how users engage with QnABot when using Amazon Connect.
 While this post is not an exhaustive list of how to improve the experience, using these parameters you can design a better customer experience that lets your users get to the information they need in an intuitive, interactive manner.

 Combining Amazon Connect with QnABot allows your customer service representatives to spend time with your customers on more complex tasks while also providing users with a better experience through self-service.
 Customer satisfaction increases all while costs decrease since you&#39;re consuming fewer connected minutes and maximizing agent utilization.